NickolasT9/hello-word/README.md

 # hello-word
 This repository is for practicing the GitHub Flow.

+# About me

-This is the begining stage of me learning some code!
+My name is nick and this is the begining stage of me learning some code!